 Entrepreneurs are, in a nutshell, people who create and grow a business or, in the case of serial entrepreneurs, many businesses.
 And during the starting phases of any business, they must wear many hats.

 One of those hats is always marketing.
 This means that most (if not all) entrepreneurs have some level of marketing knowledge, even if it’s only conceptually.
 And that’s the key reason that crowdfunding will be a better fit for most entrepreneurs.

 It uses skills they’ve already developed through the course of just being entrepreneurs!

-Well, that’s another category in which crowdfunding has an edge.
+Well, that’s another category in which crowdfunding for startups is a match made in heaven.
 When it comes to VC funding, it’s up to you to do all the heavy lifting.
 Sure you can outsource some aspects, like having your pitch deck designed, but you will have to be the one to pitch to potential investors.